 The mixed-gender, multi-national crew of six lands on Mars successfully but their celebrations are short-lived.
 A catastrophic failure kills one of the crew and causes irreparable damage to the return ship.
 And there is no hope of a rescue mission coming from Earth.

-As a last ditch effort to survive, they set out to cross 4,000 miles of Mars to the north pole in the hopes that the abandoned Brazilian vehicle will be operational.
-Limited supplies and equipment, alien terrain, the ever present dust are only a portion of the hazards they face.
+As a last-ditch effort to survive, they set out to cross 4,000 miles of Mars to the north pole in the hopes that the abandoned Brazilian vehicle will be operational.
+Limited supplies and equipment, alien terrain, the ever-present dust are only a portion of the hazards they face.
 The Brazilian vehicle can only carry two.

 Using alternating viewpoints and flashbacks, Landis slowly reveals each surviving astronaut has a painful secret from the past.
-The isolation and desperation of their trek, combined with their secrets, creates tension and intrigue on every step of their journey.
+The isolation and desperation of their trek, combined with their secrets, create tension and intrigue on every step of their journey.
 And one of the crew is willing to commit murder to ensure a place on the return trip to Earth.

 HOW THE RED PLANET IS PORTRAYED